Hanoi Metro: Ticketing

 The Hanoi Metro system accepts various payment methods for ticketing, including cash, debit/credit card, and VietQR code.
-Ticket can be bought at counters located in the stations, or by vending machine.
+Ticket can be bought at counters located in the stations.
 In a trial started 23 September 2025, commuters can use contactless Visa card or mobile devices (Apple Pay, Google Pay), scanning VietQR code, or using their National Identity Card at payment gate on Line 2A.